hynek/environ-config/docs/tutorial.md

 AppConfig(component=AppConfig.ComponentConfiguration(value='foo', flag=True))
 ```

-An `environ.group` which is `optional` will be set to `None` in an instantiated `environ.config` if *none* of its children are present in the environment being loaded from.
+An `environ.group`, which is `optional`, will be set to `None` in an instantiated `environ.config` if *none* of its children are present in the environment being loaded from.
-If *any* of the children are defined, then the `group` will be instantiated as normal which means that *all* of its required children must be defined.
+If *any* of the children are defined, then the `group` will be instantiated as usual, which means that *all* of its required children must be defined.
 This ensures that the `group` is either absent or fully defined.

 ```{doctest}